-The performance of DFP is compared with a set of competitors suitable for high dimensional linear regressions models.
-We specifically compare with (a) batch MCMC that draws SMCMC samples from the full conditional distributions at every time point with the full data $\boldsymbol{D}^{(t)}$ through time t at disposal; and (b) Conditional Density Filtering (C-DF) (Guhaniyogi et al., 2018).
+Competitors.
+The performance of DFP is compared with a set of competitors suitable for high dimensional linear regression models.
+We specifically compare with (a) batch MCMC that draws S MCMC samples from the full conditional distributions at every time point with the full data $D^{(t)}$ through time t at disposal; and (b) Conditional Density Filtering (C-DF) (Guhaniyogi et al., 2013).
 Batch MCMC offers the "gold standard" for ordinary Gibbs sampling that uses the full data $D^{(t)}$ at time t.
 At time t, batch MCMC initializes the MCMC chain at the last iterate in time (t-1).
 In examples (i)-(iii), the conditional posterior distributions depend on the data through lower dimensional sufficient statistics, and hence batch MCMC only stores and propagates the sufficient statistics to update the conditional distributions in successive time points.
 Conditional density filtering is proposed in the same vein as DFP with an important difference.
-While DFP proposes dynamic partitioning of the parameter space, C-DF works with parameter partitions fixed over time.
+While DFP proposes dynamic partitioning of the set of parameters, C-DF works with parameter partitions fixed over time.
 We find that the naive implementation of C-DF demonstrates considerably inferior performance than DFP.
 To make C-DF more competitive, we employ a version of C-DF that draws samples from parameter partitions sequentially rather than in parallel, to be able to use samples from one partition to construct more accurate point estimates for the other partitions at every time.
 Such an implementation of C-DF considerably improves its performance, though at the expense of added computational burden.
 Overall, comparison with this improved version of C-DF will demonstrate the advantages of dynamic partitioning over fixed partitioning as a tool to provide a better approximation to the full posterior distribution of parameters.
 Online variational inference provides an alternate strategy to draw approximate inference in presence of big data and a large number of parameters.
 However, in absence of any open source code for online variational inference in high dimensional linear regression, we refrain from employing it as a competitor.
 Finally, we compare our approach with a variant of the Sequential Monte Carlo (SMC) approach.
-As discussed in Section 3.2, most of the developments in SMC and PL algorithms have taken place in the high-dimensional state-space models and they do not assume seamless extensions to very high dimensional static parametric models.
-There are only a handful of approaches using SMC and its variants in static parametric models, mostly for moderately large dimensional problems.
-However, to the best of our knowledge, SMC or any of its variants have not been empirically investigated in static parametric models with dimensions as high as we consider (p = 5000).
-Therefore, we adapt the recent subsampled SMC approach outlined in Gunawan et al. (2018) to our setting.
+As discussed in the introduction, most of the developments in SMC and PL algorithms have taken place in the high-dimensional state-space models and they do not assume seamless extensions to high dimensional static parametric models with p as high as 5000.
+Therefore, we adapt the recent sub-sampled SMC approach outlined in Gunawan et al. (2018) to our setting.
 Note that the approach in Gunawan et al. (2018) is designed for the scenario when the entire dataset is available to the user.
 To adapt it to the streaming data context, we employ a data annealing approach instead of the temperature annealing approach used by the authors.
-Our data annealing approach performs data sub-sampling from the entire data $\boldsymbol{D}^{(t)}$ when a new batch arrives at time t and uses the sub-sampling density approximation as well as the Hamiltonian Monte-Carlo technique for efficient drawing of high dimensional Monte Carlo samples.
-This approach uses the entire data set (up to time t) $D^{(t)}$ in drawing SMC samples at time t, and strictly speaking is not an online Bayesian competitor.
-Nevertheless, it can demonstrate the state-of-the-art performance from SMC which will be helpful in assessing the performance of DFP.
+Our data annealing approach performs data sub-sampling from the entire data $D^{(t)}$ when a new batch arrives at time t and uses the sub-sampling density approximation as well as the Hamiltonian Monte-Carlo technique for efficient drawing of high dimensional Monte Carlo samples.
+This approach uses the entire data set (up to time t) $\boldsymbol{D}^{(t)}$ in drawing SMC samples at time t, and strictly speaking is not an online Bayesian competitor.
+Nevertheless, it can demonstrate the stateof-the-art performance from SMC which will be helpful in assessing the performance of DFP.
 We refer to this approach as sub-sampled SMC (SSMC).